Credit Card for Your Business if You Have Bad Credit

 Check your Credit

-You must rely on your business credit score when requesting a business credit card.
+You must rely on your personal credit score when requesting a business credit card.
 The credit card provider will also check your personal credit score, also known as your consumer credit report, if you are a startup business owner or have no business credit.
 It's a wise idea to review both your personal and business credit reports before deciding which business credit card to apply for.

 Scores for business credit range from 0 to 100.
 Higher scores represent sound financial condition.
 Business credit ratings of 80 or higher are regarded as good or excellent.
 Most lenders and financial institutions view business credit scores below 64 as bad credit, and between 65 and 79 as fair.
 Get a copy of your company's credit report from Experian Small Business to check your business's credit.